 Some areas/facilities will remain closed for now, we have a phased approach to re-opening while we work to make them safe.

 - Woodland walk

 - Murdoch’s Tower and stair to third floor in East Range.
-One-way routes to ground floor of East Range, and to first floor Gatehouse & East Ranges.
 There is no wheelchair access to first floor

 - Exhibition (QR code available at Mangonel with introductory video)

 Visitors will be able to move through grounds without following a specific route, though social distancing measures will be in place.
 In the castle, a one-way system will be in place.
 Please follow the directional signage in place.
 Access to some spaces may be limited.